-Ohio Dominican University has three graduation dates-August, December and May and two graduation ceremonies-December and May.
+Ohio Dominican University has three graduation dates-August, December and May, and one graduation ceremony in May.
 All degree requirements must be completed in advance of the graduation date if a degree is to be awarded.
+Students enrolled and anticipated to complete all degree requirements may participate in the May ceremony.
+Students who complete degree requirements in the fall will participate in the following year May ceremony.